surifirstpin/biplus_documentation/docs/SavingReports.md

 ## Save with info message

-Under **Save Explore** page provide all the information to save a report  for faccessing the saved report.
+Under **Save Explore** page provide all the below information to save a report for further accessing.

 - **Report Name** Name identifier for a report. ( Bi+ allows  special character but does not  support any spaces )